 - Dress warm.
 This is really important.
 We did a lot of standing around, and you just never know what the weather will be like in February.

 - Make dining reservations.
 Many restaurants are closed on New Year’s Day, and the one’s that open are a bit of a mob scene, so be sure to plan ahead.
 As an alternative, there are awesome places to eat outside of Chinatown, but still within walking distance on the Lower East Side.

 The Lunar New Year Parade in Chinatown, New York City

 Unlike the Firecracker Ceremony, the Lunar New Year Parade is held on a different day each year, usually the weekend after New Year’s Day.
-This awesome spectacle features, floats, magicians, lion dancers, dragon dancers, acrobats, and musicians totaling more than 5,000 people.
+This awesome spectacle features, floats, magicians, lion dancers, dragon dancers, acrobats, and musicians totaling more than 5,000 participants.
 The parade begins in the afternoon and winds its way through Chinatown (Mott Street, East Broadway, and Division Street).
 Afterwards, head to Roosevelt Park to visit the food vendors (our favorite part), plus check out the lineup of performances by martial artists, dancers, and musicians.

-A trip to the big city is a great way to break up a long winter — at least for us, and while February is kind of grey and dreary in New York City, this is definitely the most colorful event of the season.
+A trip to the New York City is a great way to break up a long winter — at least for us, and while February is kind of grey and dreary in Manhattan, this is definitely the most colorful event of the season.

 Have you been to a traditional Lunar New Year Celebration in America?
 Tell us more in the comments!